seungjun-Park/cuda-tutorial/README.md

 # cuda-tutorial
-The repository is to study cuda programming.
+This repository is to study cuda programming.

 ## Implementation list
 - Matrix class for cuda